NiklasTiede/TinyHTTPie/README.md

 > Project language [en]: enter
 ```

 To create the documentation we have to use the `make html` command within the `docs` directory.
-This creates the HTML files of it.
+This creates the HTML of our documentation.

 ```
 $ cd ..